ragingbeastz/Odin-HTML--CSS--JS/Projects/README.md

 ## Projects
 - [Project 1: Recipes HTML](odin-recipes) - A project that demonstrates the use of HTML to create a simple recipe website.

-- [Project 1: Landing Page HTML+CSS](landing-page) - A project that demonstrates the use of HTML and CSS to create a structured landing page for a website.
+- [Project 2: Landing Page HTML+CSS](landing-page) - A project that demonstrates the use of HTML and CSS to create a structured landing page for a website.

+- [Project 3: Rock Paper Scissors](rock-paper-scissors) - A project that implements the classic game of Rock Paper Scissors using JavaScript.

 Feel free to explore each project.